 You Can’t Build A Great Body On A Weak Foundation.

-I’ll be honest, I’ve spent a lot of time at the gym and the begining of my fitness journey was pretty rough.
+I’ll be honest, I’ve spent a lot of time at the gym and the beginning of my fitness journey was pretty rough.
 Not only because of me being a newbie but because I didn’t take the time to really learn the fundamentals.

 I’m sure I could have gotten faster results had I just learned these things that I mentioned above.
-Fortunately, no matter what level of fitness you are in, whether you are experienced or just starting out, there’s always opportunities to advance and learn something new.
+Fortunately, no matter what level of fitness you are in, if you are experienced or just starting out, there’s always opportunities to advance and learn something new.